Xilinx/VMC_Help/HDL/abs/README.md

 # Absolute

-The Xilinx Absolute block outputs the absolute value of the input.

 ![](./Images/block.png)

 ## Description
-The Xilinx Absolute block outputs the absolute value of the input.
+The Absolute block outputs the absolute value of the input.

 ## Parameters